PAHFIT/pahfit/docs/fit_spectrum.rst

 component, and each 3-tuple represents [value, min, max].
 The min/max bounds are not changed during the fitting, but they are saved for reference.
 Bounds set to `null` indicate that the parameter was fixed during the fit.
-Any extra needed to reload the model from this file, is stored in the ECSV metadata.
+Any extra needed to reload the fitted model from this file, is stored in the ECSV metadata.
+Fit uncertainties will be supported like this in the future.

 ::